gumaerc-testorg/24.900-spring-2022/content/pages/assignment-3.md

 For the ‘language’ line, you should write the language in a way that will enable us to read it.
 If the language uses the Roman alphabet or has a standard Romanization, feel free to use that; if not, you should use IPA.

 For the ‘gloss’ line, you should use any abbreviations that you feel you need, and explain to us what they mean in a footnote at the beginning of the sketch (the footnote can start with “In this paper, I will use the following abbreviations: INAN=inanimate, PL= plural…”).
 Don’t worry about using the “wrong” abbreviations; you won’t be graded on whether your terms are the ones linguists generally use.
-If you’d like to see some guidelines that some linguists sometimes follow, there are some at [https://www.eva.mpg.de/lingua/resources/glossing-rules.php](https://www.eva.mpg.de/lingua/resources/glossing-rules.php).
+If you’d like to see some guidelines that some linguists sometimes follow, there are some at {{% resource_link "64f0f144-0bab-4479-95d7-c40eee84c209" "https://www.eva.mpg.de/lingua/resources/glossing-rules.php" %}}.

 The numbering allows you to refer to the examples in your text (that is you can say things like “we see in (1a) that Passamaquoddy verbs agree with both the subject and the object”).